kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 Labels are used to separate an application from others inside a namespace.
 They make it possible for having multiple applications as you've used in this course already.

 Let's look at the labels in *Deployment* yamls.
-This is the first yaml we created and you've copy pasted something similar:
+This is the first yaml we created and you've copy-pasted something similar:

 **deployment.yaml**